StephenDataStax/dsbank-coreandsearch/README.md

 # Creating schema with the CREATE KEYSPACE command

 Keyspaces (or schemas) are the highest-level object in the database.
 They store a collection of tables or views.
-The keyspace determines how the data is distributed (in which data centers, geographic or cloud), and Also the level of replication and fault-tolerance the data should have.
+The keyspace determines how the data is distributed (in which data centers, geographic or cloud), and the level of replication and fault-tolerance the data should have.
 In this example, we have a single data center with a replication factor of 3 (3 copies of the data).

 `CREATE KEYSPACE dsbank WITH REPLICATION = {'class' : 'SimpleStrategy', 'replication_factor' : 3};`